-They exist because maybe you didn't do your own research or were too superficial about it.
+They exist because you may not have done your own research or were too superficial in doing so.
 Uncertainty is pretty much the worst (and at the same time the thing you can manage best).
 You're already excited, and then you have to call someone you don't know enough about....

 2. sale according to guide and script

 No, it doesn't make your work any easier.
 On the contrary: You are no longer authentic if you read everything off and say exactly the same thing 10 times a day.
 The person you're calling hears it immediately, so it's better not to do that.
 Make sure you do your research and prepare yourself individually.